valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ### Plugin module

 Finally, after implementing the components and specification, a module has to be defined for the plugin.
-This module, together with the specification, is then imported in the app module as shown in [this section](#adding-a-plugin-to-your-implementation).
+This module, together with the specification, is then imported in the app module as shown in [on this page](../../valtimo-implementation/modules/plugin.md).

 The sample plugin module would look like this:
 #### **`sample-plugin.module.ts`**